Get help today 888-341-7785

 Laws & Regulations Around Ecstasy

 The main risk with ecstasy is that you never know what you’re getting.
-The average purity of an ecstasy tablet, ignoring the usual fillers, is around 10 percent, which means you simply don’t know what else you can get.
-If you or your loved one is suffering from ecstasy addiction, call our helpline at and learn more about the best drug or alcohol abuse treatment options like our inpatient rehab programs, outpatient addiction treatment facilities, and more.
+The average purity of an ecstasy tablet, ignoring the usual fillers, is around 10%, which means you simply don’t know what else you can get.
+If you or your loved one is struggling with uncontrollable ecstasy use, call our helpline at and learn more about the addiction treatment options like our inpatient rehab programs, outpatient addiction treatment facilities, and more.

 Was this page helpful?